Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 Audio Degradation

 The reason has already been explained above.
-Since a signal wire has to do all the work, it isn’t much effective at blocking incoming interferences.
+Since a signal wire has to do all the work, blocking incoming interferences isn’t much effective.
 So, that ends up leading to the annoying hums in your ears.

 And let’s face it.
-It gets real annoying real fast when you hear such static noise while listening to your favorite songs.
-Sometimes stray capacitance from the leaking set-up can increase the interferences by ten-fold.
+It gets really annoying when you hear such static noise while listening to your favorite songs.
+Sometimes stray capacitance from the leaking setup can increase the interferences ten-fold.
 Needless to say, that’s even more infuriating.

 CrossTalk